 Video conferencing tools with audio optimized for business meetings use sound suppressors to eliminate this kind of background noise.
 To ensure that our teachers and students hear the most nuanced sound possible in their lessons, we do not use a sound suppressor.

 If you’re experiencing a hissing noise or other excessive background noise in your lessons, here are a few solutions:

-2. Use a USB microphone instead of the internal microphone in your laptop computer.
-Check out our blog on the case for external mics here.
+Use a USB microphone instead of the internal microphone in your laptop computer.

 Today we are adding another solution, the Noise Suppression toggle.
 If you’re unable to utilize any of the solutions listed above, you now have the option to turn off Forte Pure Audio by turning on Noise Suppression.